AnitaMF/integrated_metagenomics_analysis/README.md

 # Integrated Metagenomics Analysis

-This is a tool that integrates all steps required for taxonomic analysis of metagenomic data in an automated manner **Input**: taxonomy tables from kraken&braken taxonomy classifier algorithms
+This is a tool that integrates all steps required for taxonomic analysis of metagenomic data in an automated manner.

+**Input**: taxonomy tables from kraken&braken taxonomy classifier algorithms

 ##  Project Introduction